tlswg/draft-ietf-tls-esni/draft-rescorla-tls-esni.md

 ({{?I-D.ietf-tls-sni-encryption}}; Section 2.4): if only hidden
 services use SNI encryption, then SNI encryption is a signal that a client is going to a hidden server.
-For this reason, the techniques in {{?I-D.ietf-tls-sni-encryption}} largely focus on concealing the fact that SNI encryption is in use.
+For this reason, much recent work has focused on concealing the fact that SNI is being protected.
 Unfortunately, the result often has undesirable performance consequences, incomplete coverage, or both.